-- Develop their mathematical knowledge and oral, written and practical skills in a way which encourages confidence and provides satisfaction and enjoyment; - Read mathematics, and write and talk about the subject in a variety of ways; - Develop a feel for number, carry out calculations and understand the significance of the results obtained; - Apply mathematics in everyday situations and develop an understanding of the part which mathematics plays in the world around them; - Solve problems, present the solutions clearly, check and interpret the results; - Develop an understanding of mathematical principles; - Recognise when and how a situation may be represented mathematically, identify and interpret relevant factors and, where necessary, select an appropriate mathematical method to solve the problem; - Use mathematics as a means of communication with emphasis on the use of clear expression; - Develop an ability to apply mathematics in other subjects, particularly science and technology; - Develop the abilities to reason logically, to classify, to generalise and to prove; - Appreciate patterns and relationships in mathematics; - Produce and appreciate imaginative and creative work arising from mathematical ideas;
+- Develop their mathematical knowledge and oral, written and practical skills in a way which encourages confidence and provides satisfaction and enjoyment; - Read mathematics, and write and talk about the subject in a variety of ways; - Develop a feel for number, carry out calculations and understand the significance of the results obtained; - Apply mathematics in everyday situations and develop an understanding of the part which mathematics plays in the world around them; - Solve problems, present the solutions clearly, check and interpret the results; - Develop an understanding of mathematical principles: - Recognise when and how a situation may be represented mathematically, identify and interpret relevant factors and, where necessary, select an appropriate mathematical method to solve the problem; - Use mathematics as a means of communication with emphasis on the use of clear expression; - Develop an ability to apply mathematics in other subjects, particularly science and technology; - Develop the abilities to reason logically, to classify, to generalise and to prove; - Appreciate patterns and relationships in mathematics; - Produce and appreciate imaginative and creative work arising from mathematical ideas; - Develop their mathematical abilities by

-- Develop their mathematical abilities by considering problems and conducting individual and co-operative enquiry and experiment, including extended pieces of work of a practical and investigative kind; - Appreciate the interdependence of different branches of mathematics; - Acquire a foundation appropriate to their further study of mathematics and of other disciplines.
+- considering problems and conducting individual and co-operative enquiry and experiment, including extended pieces of work of a practical and investigative kind; - Appreciate the interdependence of different branches of mathematics; - Acquire a foundation appropriate to their further study of mathematics and of other disciplines.

-All candidates will study the following topics: • Number
+All candidates will study the following topics:

+- Number

 - Algebra and graphs

 - Geometry

 - Mensuration

 - Co-ordinate geometry

 - Trigonometry

 - Vectors and transformations

 - Probability

 - Statistics

-- Paper 1 (Core) 1 hour: Short-answer questions based on the Core curriculum.
-56 marks.
-Externally marked. - Paper 2 (Extended) 1 hour 30 minutes: Short-answer questions based on the Extended curriculum.
-70 marks.
-Externally marked. - Paper 3 (Core) 2 hours: Structured questions based on the Core curriculum.
-104 marks.
-Externally marked. - Paper 4 (Extended) 2 hours 30 minutes: Structured questions based on the Extended curriculum.
-130 marks.
+Paper 1 (Core) - 1 hour 30 minutes: Short-answer questions based on the Core curriculum.
+80 marks.
+Non calculator.

+Externally marked.

+Paper 2 (Extended) - 2 hours:

+Short-answer questions based on the Extended curriculum.
+100 marks.
+Non calculator.

+Externally marked.

+Paper 3 (Core) 1 hour 30 minutes: Structured questions based on the Core curriculum.
+80 marks.
+Calculator.

+Externally marked.

+Paper 4 (Extended) - 2 hours: Structured questions based on the Extended curriculum.
+100 marks.
+Calculator.

 Externally marked.